 Larry also founded the Larry J. Ellison Institute for Transformative Medicine in a brand new five-story, 80,000-square-foot building that opened in 2021 on USC Campus.
 This was the result of an earlier donation in 2016 of $200 million to the University of Southern California to fund a cancer research center.

-Larry Ellison quotes
+Net worth of Larry Ellison

 - “A corporation’s primary goal is to make money.
 Government’s primary role is to take a big chunk of that money and give to others.”

 - “Because software is all about scale.
 The larger you are, the more profitable you are.
 If we sell twice as much as software, it doesn’t cost us twice as much to build that software.
 So the more customers you have, the more scale you have.
 The larger you are, the more profitable you are.”

 - “Being first is more important to me.
 I have so much money.
 Whatever money is, it’s just a method of keeping score now.
 I mean, I certainly don’t need more money.”